Napoleon Dessert Recipe.

 My husband ordered a Chocolate Eclair and I ordered….

 I told you we’d come back to French pastry.
 Eating that delicious cream pastry – thick layers of rich pastry cream sandwiched between gorgeously flaky layers of puff pastry – was one of those dining experiences where I believe licking the plate should be acceptable in polite company.
 Kudos to the Alpenrose pastry chef.
 But, here’s a little secret for you…

 Making a Napoleon dessert at home is actually really easy.
 It is important, however, to factor in enough time for both the pastry cream and the assembled Napoleon to chill.
-The pastry cream needs at least 3 hours in the refrigerator (and up to 24), and the assembled Napoleon should chill in the refrigerator for at least 2 hours, popping it in the freezer for 30 minutes for ease of slicing.
+The pastry cream needs at least 3 hours in the refrigerator (and up to 24).
+The assembled Napoleon should chill in the refrigerator for at least 2 hours, plus 30 minutes in the freezer to make slicing it easier.
 But the hands on time is minimal – especially when the result is such an impressive French pastry.

 The Mille Feuille is sometimes glazed with vanilla and chocolate fondant, which creates a lovely design on the top, but isn’t really necessary.
 Just as often, it’s dusted with a layer of confectioner’s sugar or cocoa – a much simpler and just as lovely option.
 This is how my Napoleon Dessert at The Alpenrose was presented to me, and it’s what I’ve chosen to do in this recipe.